xaionaro-go/echox/website/content/cookbook/twitter.md

 +++
-title = "Twitter Like API"
-description = "Twitter Like API example for Echo" [menu.main] name = "Twitter" parent = "cookbook"
+title = "Twitter Like API Recipe" description = "Twitter Like API recipe for Echo" [menu.main] name = "Twitter" parent = "cookbook"
 +++

-This example shows how to create a Twitter like REST API using MongoDB (Database), JWT (API security) and JSON (Data exchange).
+This recipe demonstrates how to create a Twitter like REST API using MongoDB (Database), JWT (API security) and JSON (Data exchange).

 ## Models